 Pour the hot jam into a jar.
 Let cool to room temperature then store in the refrigerator.

 Your yield may vary, but this recipe should fit into 1 pint jar, 2 half-pint jars, or 1 half-pint and 1 (2-ounce) jar.

 If the jam is too loose and watery even after it has chilled, it may need to be microwaved for several minutes longer.

-If you want your jam to be shelf stable, use the full amount of recommended sugar (1/2 cup), use sterilized jars and lids, and leave 1/4 inch headspace from the top of the jar.
-Otherwise, store in the refrigerator, or freeze (leaving an inch headspace in the jar to account for the expansion of the liquid as it freezes into ice).
+Store in the refrigerator, or freeze (leaving 1 inch headspace in the jar to account for the expansion of the liquid as it freezes into ice).